 Under Section 16 of the FOIA PSNI will always try to assist you to refine your request and provide advice where we can.
-PSNI has considered how your request may be refined to bring it under the appropriate limit.
-It is possible to provide the following information:
+PSNI have considered how your request may be refined to bring it under the appropriate limit.
+Unfortunately, as a manual trawl of records would be required for any relevant information for Request 2, we are unable to offer any refinement for this part of your request.